micromouse-utad/MMKit-PH/README.md

 ## Serial Connection

-Before starting the calibration process of the code for the mouse, it is required to have a Serial connection to the mouse via the Bluetooth Connector ([Label 10](#the-kit)), not necessarily needing to be a Bluetooth adapter, any UART to USB adapter should work in this case.
+Before starting the calibration process, it is required to have a Serial connection to the mouse via the Bluetooth Connector ([Label 10](#the-kit)), not necessarily needing to be a Bluetooth adapter, any UART to USB adapter should work in this case.

 The MMKit UART connection is as follow:

 <img src="imgs/mmkit_uart.png" width=500></img>

-To connect to the UART you can use the program [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), with the baud rate being 57600 or use the Arduino Serial port also using the same baud rate
+To connect to the UART you can use the program [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), with the baud rate being 57600 or, alternately, the Arduino Serial Monitor, also using the same baud rate, just remember to change the connection port before using the Serial Monitor.

 After the Serial connection is made, you can press 'h' to get the full list of commands available through it.